-An important success factor in the current U.S. healthcare industry is access to customers.
-Although the U.S. hospital supplier environment has been consolidating as a result of group purchasing organizations (GPOs), or their equivalents, it is UTMD's belief that U.S. hospitals are not currently saving costs under GPO contracts when it comes to specialty medical devices that can reduce complications and unwanted side effects.
+An important success factor in the medical device industry is access to medical practitioners.
+In the U.S., the hospital supplier environment has consolidated as a result of group purchasing organizations (GPOs), or their equivalents.
+It is UTMD's assessment that U.S. hospitals are not currently saving costs under GPO contracts when it comes to specialty medical devices that can reduce complications, utilization rates, clinician time and unwanted side effects, because administrators are focused purely on out-of-pocket costs and miss the broader total cost of care issues.

-In addition, the longer term overall cost of care in the U.S. will continue to increase, with quality of care lower, as innovative suppliers are excluded from participating in the marketplace as a result of unnecessary regulatory and other purely administrative burdens.
-The length of time and number of administrative steps required in evaluating new products for use in hospitals has grown substantially in recent years.
+The longer term overall cost of care in the U.S. will continue to increase, with quality of care lower, as innovative suppliers are excluded from participating in the marketplace as a result of unnecessary regulatory and other purely administrative burdens.
+The length of time and number of administrative steps required in evaluating new products for use in hospitals has grown substantially.
 As a potential negative factor to future performance, as UTMD introduces new products it believes are safer and more effective, it may find itself excluded from certain customers because of the existence of long term supply agreements for existing products.
 UTMD may also be unable to establish viable relationships with other medical device companies that do have access to users but lack an interest in the Company's approach or demand too great a financial or administrative burden.

-When U.S. hospital customers request it, UTMD provides its products through national distribution companies, also known as Med/Surg distributors.
-Sales to Med/Surg distributors currently comprise about 14% of total domestic direct sales (excluding Filshie Clip sales to CSI).
+When U.S. hospital customers request it, UTMD provides its devices through national distribution companies, also known as Med/Surg distributors.
+Sales to Med/Surg distributors comprised 14% of total domestic direct sales (excluding Filshie Clip System sales to CSI).

-In the U.S., Ireland, UK and Australia, UTMD sells its products through its own directly employed sales force and through selective independent manufacturer representatives.
+In the U.S., Canada, Ireland, France, the UK and Australia, UTMD sells its products through its own directly employed sales force, independent consultants and selective independent manufacturer representatives.
 Direct sales representatives focus on applications for UTMD devices where customer training and support may be important.
 The direct sales force is comprised both of "outside" representatives operating remotely in specific geographic areas, and "inside" representatives who operate primarily by telephone from corporate offices.
 Direct representatives are trained to understand the medical procedures being performed within UTMD's clinical focus.
-Through the use of its one-on-one contacts with physicians and other clinical practitioners directly involved in patient care, the direct sales force positions UTMD to gain market leadership with specific solutions to clinical problems.
+Through the use of its one-on-one contacts with physicians and other clinical practitioners directly involved in patient care, the direct sales force positions UTMD to gain market leadership with specific solutions to clinical issues.
 In addition to its direct representatives, UTMD utilizes third party consulting clinical specialists to augment its customer training programs.

 Additionally, UTMD sells component parts as well as finished devices to other companies for use with their product lines.
-This OEM distribution channel effort is simply maximizing utilization of manufacturing capabilities that are otherwise needed for UTMD's primary business, and does not compete with or dilute UTMD's direct distribution and marketing programs.
+This OEM distribution channel is simply maximizing utilization of manufacturing capabilities that are otherwise needed for UTMD's primary business, and does not compete with or dilute UTMD's direct distribution and marketing programs.

-Internationally, the Company distributes directly to end user facilities in the UK, Ireland and Australia, and sells to over 300 regional distributors and OEMs (other medical device manufacturers and/or distributors) in over a hundred countries.
-Ten percent of UTMD's independent international distributors represented 81% of UTMD's indirect international sales in the years of 2013 - 2015.
+Outside the U.S., the Company distributes directly to end user facilities in Canada, the UK, France, Ireland and Australia, and sells to over 300 regional distributors and OEMs (other medical device manufacturers and/or distributors) in over a hundred countries.
+Ten percent of UTMD's independent OUS distributors represented 81% of UTMD's indirect OUS sales in the years of 2014 - 2016.